 The more you rely on manual work on a construction project, the greater the risk of mistakes.
 Using traditional methods such as spreadsheets, e-mails, and post-it notes only increases the chances of failure.

 Imagine how much damage can be done by an omitted zero or an extra zero being added when someone is placing an order.
-The BIM model is also used for bills of materials, allowing the purchasing team to order the suitable material in the correct quantity, which translates into less waste.
+The BIM model also becomes used for bills of materials, allowing the purchasing team to order the suitable material in the correct quantity, which translates into less waste.

 The construction industry is exposed to many problems, which will continue unless everything changes.
-One of the most significant difficulties for many construction companies is collaborating on project management; however, with BIM, most of these issues can be resolved.
+One of the most significant difficulties for many construction companies is collaborating on project management; however, with BIM, most of these issues can become resolved.

 Building Information Modelling represents the future.
 Therefore, the industry has already started digitising construction processes to eliminate all the old or analogue tools that only increase the margin of error in this type of project.